thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 The only change we *recommend* doing to your templates is removing any `th:inline="text"` attributes you might have, because they are not needed anymore in order to have output inlined expressions in HTML or XML templates.
-And it's just a recommendation — templates will work anyway.
+And it's just a recommendation &mdash; templates will work anyway.
 But you will benefit from some extra processing performance if you remove those.

 See more information about this below in the *Improved inlining mechanism* section.